 Hello from bigLITTLE ,

-We are happy to announce that we are open for business!
+We are open for business!
+Our hours from November 1 – April 30 will be Thursday – Monday 12-5pm.
 Reservations are strongly recommended since our capacity is limited.

-As we reopen, the safety of our employees and guests is our top priority and we are working to comply with all of the new directives.
-As such, there are some new expectations when you come to do a tasting:
+The safety of our employees and guests is our top priority and we are working to comply with all of the new directives.
+As such, there are some new expectations when you visit:

 These changes are not permanent, but thank you for understanding and doing your part.
 Many thanks for your support.
 We hope to see you soon.